 The design of new community facilities in the SUE should reflect local materials and styles and be designed in such a way as to ensure full integration into the existing landscape and parish character.
-Facilities should be designed to be attractive and available to new and existing residents both inside and outside of the SUE.

 - 4.35 Community facilities is a wide-ranging definition that includes schools, pubs, shops, community buildings, sports and recreation facilities, health care facilities, open space, play areas and allotments to name a few. - 4.
 36 The Section 106 agreement associated with the permission granted for the SUE under 3PL/2011/0805/O refers to a number of community facilities to be provided as part of the overall SUE development.
+Where, as a result of a new development both inside the SUE, or outside, there is the facility for funds to be provided by the developer for the local community, (whether through S106, or other arrangements) the community/parish councils should be consulted on its priorities for spending that money.